Murder of Amber-Rose Rush: Suspect

 The sole suspect was Venod Skantha, who at the time of Amber-Rose Rush's death had worked as a house officer at the Dunedin Public Hospital, which was then managed by the Southern District Health Board.
 According to media reports, the Malaysian–born Skantha had previously lived in Auckland's North Shore suburb with his parents.
 He studied medicine at the University of Auckland.
 In mid-2016, Skantha started his medical career at Southland Hospital in Invercargill before transferring to the Dunedin Public Hospital the following year.
 According to media reports, Skantha and Amber-Rose knew each other.

 While living in Dunedin, Skantha had socialized with young people including teenagers, to whom he supplied drugs and alcohol.
 He also gained a reputation for alcoholism and erratic attention-seeking behaviour.
 Skantha sought relationships with several women and girls, reportedly fondling them and offering money for sex.
 Prior to Amber-Rose's death, Skantha had reportedly faced dismissal from the Dunedin Public Hospital for being drunk while performing a procedure and negligent behaviour.
 However, he had escaped dismissal by claiming that his mother had died, which turned out to be untrue.

 Amber-Rose was part of Skantha's Dunedin social circle but relations between the two had deteriorated by early February 2018.
-According to the Crown, the victim had threatened during a heated exchange on February 2, 2018, to report Skantha to his employers and the authorities for molesting teenagers, offering them money for sex and supplying them with alcohol during a heated Instagram exchange.
+According to the Crown, during a heated exchange on February 2, 2018, the victim had threatened to report Skantha to his employers and the authorities for molesting teenagers, offering them money for sex, and supplying them with alcohol during a heated Instagram exchange.
 The Crown argued that the defendant had hired a teenage friend to drive him to Amber-Rose's house where he murdered her in order to prevent her from reporting him to the authorities.
 The witness had later cleaned Skantha's silver BMW and shoes but afterwards reported him to the police.